Nepokryta/time_booking/README.md

-# Getting Started with Create React App
+# Getting Started with Time_booking

 ## To run the project, follow these steps: